mod_pagespeed 1.15 · cPanel / EA4

 Open

 /pagespeed_global_adminon any vhost.
-The admin route is global to the server, not scoped to one vhost;/pagespeed_admin/is the per-vhost statistics endpoint and does not run the trial flow. - Click Start trial.
-The console hands off to FastSpring checkout, which collects a card.
-The trial token mints on return.
+The admin route is global to the server, not scoped to one vhost;/pagespeed_admin/is the per-vhost statistics endpoint and does not run the activation flow. - Click Buy a license.
+The console hands off to FastSpring checkout, billed immediately on purchase.
+The license token mints on return.

-- After 14 days the card is charged.
-Cancel from the console before day 15 and you pay nothing.
-The same screen accepts an existing license key if you already own one.
+- The same screen accepts an existing license key if you already own one.

-Without a valid token the worker stops optimizing and Apache passes requests through to the origin unmodified.
-The console itself stays reachable so you can re-enter or renew a token at any time.
+never locks you out.
+The console stays reachable so you can enter or renew a license at any time.

 Operational warning